-Starting November 17th, 2010, Last.fm is discontinuing a few subscriber-only radio stations.
+Starting November 17th, 2010, Last.fm is discontinuing a few subscriber-only radio stations....

 Licensing music is a complex and labour intensive process.
-By discontinuing a few stations, we're able to focus our energy on improving our most popular features, developing new and innovative stations, and offering the best music discovery service to our global audience.
+By discontinuing a few stations, we're able to focus our energy on improving our most popular features, developing new and innovative stations, and offering the best music discovery service to our global audience.and

 Yes you got it, last.fm no longer allows users to listen to the tracks they've chosen in effect forcing user's to listen to recommendation playlists.
 Granted the recommendation playlists are good, but everyone is going to want to listen to "just their music" once in a while.
 Here's what won't change: